 A completely new operating system has been developed for the XG Firewall.
-The Sophos SG will continue to be shipped with Sophos UTM 9.x, while the Sophos XG comes with the new "Sophos Firewall OS”.
-Since SG and XG are exactly the same design, the new "Sophos Firewall OS” can also be installed on a SG appliance.
-For the Sophos SG series and UTM, the old blog post still applies.
+The Sophos SG continues to ship with Sophos UTM 9.x, while the Sophos XG comes with the newSophos Firewall OS”.
+Since the SG and XG are exactly the same, the newSophos Firewall OS” can also be installed on an SG appliance.
+For the Sophos SG series and UTM, the old blogpost still applies.

-Update: 29.09.2017 – Since SFOS v17.0 there are almost the same features between UTM and SFOS
+Update: 09/29/2017 – Since SFOS v17.0, there is almost feature parity between UTM and SFOS.

-Unlike the UTM, the new "Sophos Firewall OS" no longer licenses per IP in the network, but according to performance as it should be.
+Unlike the UTM, the newSophos Firewall OS” is no longer licensed per IP in the network, but as it should be, by performance.
 The software licenses for the newSophos Firewall OS” can be purchased in our Sophos Shop.

 The free Essential Firewall of the UTM is no longer available on the XG Firewall.
-Now this is called Enhanced Base Firewall or simply XG Base Firewall.
-Here are some facts about the new “Base Licence":
+It is now called Enhanced Base Fire wall or simply XG Base Firewall.
+Here are a few facts about the new “Base License”:

 - IPsec and SSL VPN are also included.

-The two modules "Network Protection" and "Web Protection” are usually purchased together with a UTM.
-That's why XG Firewall now has the license bundle EnterpriseGuard, which combines network and web protection.
-Together with the hardware it would be the EnterpriseProtect Bundle. :)
+The two modulesNetwork Protection” andWeb Protection” are usually purchased in addition to a UTM.
+That is why XG Firewall now offers the EnterpriseGuard license bundle, which combines Network and Web Protection.
+Together with the hardware, it would then be the EnterpriseProtect bundle. 🙂

-If you take a look at our comparison table of the XG and SG in our shop, it seems that the new XG hardware has completely different performance data.
+If you take a look at our comparison table of the XG and SG in our store, it seems that the new XG hardware has completely different performance data.
 More IPS throughput, but less VPN, how come?

-As I said, the SG and XG hardware is really the same.
-But thanks to the new and optimized "Sophos Firewall OS”, more IPS throughput can be achieved than before.
-The test procedure has also been changed.
-In the “SG series”, the data were measured at a CPU load of 100%.
-This looks good on paper, but in active operation you can't work with 100% CPU load or very slowly.
+As mentioned, the hardware of the SG and XG is really the same.
+But due to the new and optimizedSophos Firewall OS”, more IPS throughput can be achieved than before, for example.
+The testing procedure has also been changed.
+With the “SG series”, the data was measured at a CPU load of 100% in each case.
+This looks good on paper, but in active operation, it is no longer possible to work with 100% CPU utilization, or only very slowly.

-More information here: Sophos XG Series – Sizing Guide
+Read more here: Sophos XG Series – Sizing Guide

 Sophos XG Firewall Policy Management

-Finally, I would like to mention briefly the new Sophos XG Firewall Policy Manager.
-There’s not much to say here, except that this one is very difficult for hardcore UTM lovers to get used to.
+Finally, I would like to briefly mention the newSophos XG Firewall Policy Manager”.
+There’s not much to say here, except that it will take some getting used to for die-hard UTM lovers.
 You can get the most important information in the following video.